How to read console output in Jenkins during Build

 This is a reusable code block for Jenkins read console output during a build.

-In order to read the console output in Jenkins, All you need to do is copy and paste the code as a stage in your pipeline script.
+In order to read the console output, just copy and paste the code as a stage in your pipeline script.
 After the build is run, a file named buildConsolelog.txt will be stored in the home directory of your project.

 Related Posts